mrmeizongo/Xpilot/README.md

 ## Info

-These pin numbers with the exception of MPU6050 can be reconfigured in [DefaultConfig.h](lib/PlaneConfigs/src/DefaultConfig.h).
-However, changing the pins for the channel inputs to Xpilot will require modification of the PinChangeInterrupt library.
+These pin numbers with the exception of MPU6050 can be reconfigured in [GPIOConfig.h](lib/SystemConfig/src/GPIODef.h).
+However, changing the pins for the channel inputs to Xpilot will require modifications to the PinChangeInterrupt library.

 <p align="center">
   <img src="assets/img/Schematics.png" />